It’s a new season. Time for a fresh start!

 Here’s the back story.
 George had been in the Navy, had a good financial background, landed this, his first job post-military.
 The owner was a command and control type of person, so George felt right at home.
 Even though he could do the financial analysis, he was still in his former military mode of following orders.
 So when the owner overruled his suggestions, George went back to the drawing board to see what would be best to do next.

 An experienced coach knows life lessons as well as business lessons.
 We looked at George’s confidence in analyzing facts and figures.
-Then we started through his learning the signs and signals of when things were going wrong.
+Then we walked through his learning.
+Signs and signals of what was going wrong were everywhere.
 We made a list of all these red flags (Best sales people leaving, quality complaints increasing, delivery dates slipping early on) and came up with plans for what he would do the next time he saw those red flags.

-George was now ready to argue that he had learned to follow the chain of command and not take responsibility as a civilian company would expect.
-He had to learn that he had rights and responsibilities on the outside that were meaningful.
+George was now ready to argue that in his early years he had learned to follow the chain of command and not take responsibility as a civilian company would expect.
+(This was before the now-common practice of After Action Reviews involving all levels.)
+He now could see and was ready to take on that he had rights and responsibilities that were meaningful.
 Only then did he learn that he could have insight into what was happening around him and give insights to others who needed it.
-He could plan an exit strategy if need be.
+He could plan an exit strategy for a company if need be.
 But more important he could alert the company to needs that were going unmet before the crisis got too big to overcome.

 George got a really good job in finance in another company and, so far as I have heard, has been happy ever since.